View Document Text

 discount): research related products and tools; consulting services; access to an electronic

-communications network for client account information; and discounts on compliance,
+communications network for client account information; and discounts on compliance, marketing,

-professional services received by Greenspring’s related persons.
-The receipt of economic
+services received by Greenspring’s related persons.
+The receipt of economic benefits by us or

-benefits by us or our related persons creates a conflict of interest and could influence our
+our related persons creates a conflict of interest and could influence our choice for custody,

-choice for custody, record keeping, administration and brokerage services.
+record keeping, administration and brokerage services.

 These vendors may also pay or reimburse expenses (including travel, lodging, meals, and

-entertainment expenses) for Greenspring’s personnel to attend conferences or meetings
+entertainment expenses) for Greenspring’s personnel to attend conferences or meetings relating

-relating to their services.
+to their services.

-Some of the products and services made available by these vendors may benefit
+Some of the products and services made available by these vendors may benefit Greenspring but

-Greenspring but may not benefit our client accounts.
-These products or services may assist
+may not benefit our client accounts.
+These products or services may assist us in managing and

-us in managing and administering client accounts.
-Other services made available by these
+administering client accounts.
+Other services made available by these vendors are intended to

-vendors are intended to help us manage and further develop our business enterprise.
-The
+help us manage and further develop our business enterprise.
+The benefits received by

-benefits received by Greenspring or our personnel do not depend on the amount of
+Greenspring or our personnel do not depend on the amount of business directed to these

-business directed to these vendors.
-Clients should be aware, however, that the receipt of
+vendors.
+Clients should be aware, however, that the receipt of economic benefits by Greenspring

-economic benefits by Greenspring Advisors or our related persons in and of itself creates a
+Advisors or our related persons in and of itself creates a potential conflict of interest and may

-these vendors for retirement plan provider services.
+indirectly influence our choice or recommendation of these vendors for retirement plan provider

-Greenspring’s Chief Compliance Officer Aaron Tawil, remains available to address any questions
+Greenspring’s Chief Compliance Officer Aaron Tawil, remains available to address any questions that a

-corresponding perceived conflict of interest such arrangement may create.
+conflict of interest such arrangement may create.

 Item 13 Review of Accounts